boazbk/crypto/lec_01_introduction.md

 ## Some history

-In 1587, Mary the queen of Scots, and the heir to the throne of England, wanted to arrange the assassination of her cousin, queen Elisabeth I of
+In 1587, Mary the queen of Scots, and heir to the throne of England, wanted to arrange the assassination of her cousin, queen Elisabeth I of
 England, so that she could ascend to the throne and finally escape the house arrest under which she had been for the last 18 years.
 As part of this complicated plot, she sent a coded letter to Sir Anthony Babington.